GFlisch/Arc4u/Framework/Dependency.md

     container.RegisterSingleton<IObject2, Object2_0>("A");
     container.RegisterSingleton<IObject2, Object2_1>("B");

-    container.CreateContainer();

-    DependencyContext.CreateContext(container);

-    // anywhere in the code.
-    var instance = DependencyContext.Current.Resolve<IObject2>("A");
+    // When you are on a non AspNet(Core) service like a Wpf, Uwp, Xamarin.Forms or console application. container.CreateContainer();

+    container.Resolve<IObject2>("A");

     ...
 ````

 2 Containers exist in Arc4u:
 - System.Composition (mef2), used before.
-- System.ComponentModel used currently in .Net core.
+- System.ComponentModel used currently in .Net (core).

-All the types in the framework are defined via the attributed model of mef2.
-Even if the Ioc is not used, the attributes:
-- Export
-- Shared
-are used to discover this dynamically and register the types in the Ioc.

->!
-Important
-> Arc4u.Dependency also contains a definition of Export and Shared.
-If you don't use Mef2 implementation
-> you can se those attributes.
-For .Net application, System.Composition.AttributeModel is used and in .Net Core, only
-> the Arc4u attribute will be used.

 ### Configuration.

 In a real business application we have a huge number of types to register in the container and doing this needs to manage this correctly.

+The problem with the Ioc is the declaration (registration of the different types).
+It is clear that the extension methods on ServiceCollection are a handy way to configure the Ioc
+but concerning the business code of the application this is a long list to maintain in another location that your code.

+This is why the Dependency package of Arc4u contains a method to parse your assemblies and register on the fly the types you want to register.
+This is largely inspired from the Mef2.0.
+An Attribute namespace exists on Dependency with the definition of Export, Shared or Scoped.

+3 possinilities exists:
+- Export(typeof, name: optional).
+The behavior will be transient.
+- Export(typeof, name: optional), Shared.
+The behavior will be singleton.
+- Export(typeof, name: optional), Scoped.
+The behavior will be scoped.

 In the Arc4u.Dependency package, there are extension methods to read json file and based on assemblies or defined types, the method will
 parse a section and add types where an Export attribute exists.
 Exactly like in Mef2.